chessmasterhong/impact-atmosphere/README.md

 # Impact Day/Night Cycle Plugin

-A plugin for the Impact game engine that simulates a day/night system based on configurable date, time, and geographical coordinates.
+A plugin for the Impact game engine that simulates a day/night system and season system based on configurable date, time, and geographical coordinates.

 ## Features

+* General
+    * Configurable time speed multiplier to cycle through day and night faster or slower
+    * Configurable update rate to update plugin more or less frequently
+    * Configurable initial plugin date and time
+    * Configurable geographical coordinates
+    * Configurable brightness/darkness of nights (for those who like brighter/darker nights)
+* Day/Night System
-* Variable length of day and night based on time of year and geographical coordinates
+    * Variable length of day and night based on day of year and geographical coordinates
     * Dynamic ambient brightness during sunrise and sunset
-* Season detection (Spring/Vernal, Summer/Estival, Autumn/Autumnal, Winter/Hibernal)
+* Season System
-* Time speed multiplier to cycle through day and night faster or slower
+    * Variable solstice (Summer/Estival, Winter/Hibernal) and equinox (Spring/Vernal, Autumn/Autumnal) based on year
+    * Current season detection based on current date and time relative to year

 ## Basic Usage